What are communication skills?

 Remember to include a mix of both hard and soft communication skills on your CV to show that you’re a well-rounded applicant.

-These are examples of hard and soft communication skills to put on your CV:
+These are examples of hard and soft communication skills to highlight in the sections you put on your CV:

 Hard communication skills